 11. Don’t feel bad about wasting food.
 I used to put every scrap of leftovers in the fridge and then eat them before they went bad, just so they wouldn’t get thrown away.
 But I now realize that eating something my body does not want or need is damaging for me and is more wasteful than throwing the food in the trash.
 I do not have to be a human garbage can.
 Don’t feel bad about throwing food in the trash if you don’t want it.
 As time goes by, you will naturally learn how to cook with less waste.

 12. Do not beat yourself up, no matter what!
 The KEY to success is to not beat yourself up or feel guilty; no matter what you eat or don’t eat.
 Even if you lapse into a binge because of thoughts of later restriction, don’t talk trash to yourself.
 Guilt is not helpful.
 A determination to not diet and to not worry about the amount of food you consume will take you further than you ever could imagine.
 Give yourself permission to eat and not be perfect.
-You will overeat sometimes, especially the first couple months, but normal people overeat from time to time.
+You will overeat sometimes, but normal people overeat from time to time.
 As time goes by it will get less and less and the food you choose will be healthier without you having to force it.

 13. Be open and prepared to learn something new about yourself everyday.